 On Monday evenings, you have the opportunity to watch a Fado concert, a form of Portuguese singing that is known for how expressive and profoundly melancholic it is.

-The Castelo Bar is one of the places that you can sit, relax, and have a drink, or more while admiring the peaceful view of the Ria Formosa after exploring the Old Town.
+The Castelo Bar is one of the places where you can sit, relax, and have a drink, or more while admiring the peaceful view of the Ria Formosa after exploring the Old Town.

 9 – Go to the beach

-If you want to go to a beach close to the city center before your flight takes off, you should go to Ilha de Faro, located only five minutes’ drive from the airport.
+If you want to go to a beach close to the city centre before your flight takes off, you should go to Ilha de Faro, located only five minutes drive from the airport.

 It’s a popular holiday destination for families and there’re lifeguards on duty, sunbeds, kayaks, Stand-Up Paddleboards for hiring, and a surf school.